kchan139/remove-bg-web/README.md

-# rmbg - Remove Image Background Web App
+# Remove Image Background Web App

 A simple web application to remove the background from images using the `rembg` library.